jumpcutking/console/docs/index.js.md

 - [parseStackTrace](#module_@jumpcutking/console..parseStackTrace) for the stacktrace object format.
 - [callbacks](#module_@jumpcutking/console..callbacks) for a list of supported callback types.
 - [MostCallbackExample](#module_@jumpcutking/console..MostCallbackExample) for an example for what most of the callbacks will need to look like.
-- [EntryCallbackExample](#module_@jumpcutking/console..EntryCallbackExample) for an example for what the entry callback will need to look like.

 | Param | Type | Default | Description |